RetroPie/RetroPie-Docs/docs/Odroid-XU4.md

 unzip master.zip
 ./odroid-utility-master/odroid-utility.sh
 ```
 6. Set the locale settings.
-Below you can find example settings:
+Below you can find an example:
 ```
 apt-get install language-pack-en-base
 update-locale LC_ALL="en_US.UTF-8"